Micronesia: Bank liquid assets to deposits and short-term funding

-For that indicator, Bankscope provides data for Micronesia from 1998 to 2014.
-The average value for Micronesia during that period was 29.11 percent with a minumum of 9.09 percent in 2004 and a maximum of 53.33 percent in 2014.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Micronesia from 1996 to 2017.
+The average value for Micronesia during that period was 35.27 percent with a minimum of 9.09 percent in 2004 and a maximum of 69.23 percent in 1996.

 Definition: The ratio of the value of liquid assets (easily converted to cash) to short-term funding plus total deposits.
 Liquid assets include cash and due from banks, trading securities and at fair value through income, loans and advances to banks, reverse repos and cash collaterals.
 Deposits and short term funding includes total customer deposits (current, savings and term) and short term borrowing (money market instruments, CDs and other deposits).